ProfessionalCSharp/ProfessionalCSharp2021/Dotnet6Updates.md

 </ItemGroup>

 See how the `WebApplicationFactory` is now used to access the `Program` class from the ASP.NET Core project in the test project *ASPNETCoreSample.IntegrationTest*

+## Blazor

+See chapter 27, Blazor for changes replacing the `Startup` class with top-level statements and the new `WebApplicationBuilder` class.